516-470-1961

 Mounting a TV above a fireplace without planning the wall around it produces a cable mess and a TV that looks bolted on.
 When the TV is planned into the design from the start — with blocking built into the wall framing, cable management routed through the wall, and the shiplap or millwork designed around the screen dimensions — the result looks intentional.
 The Locust Valley project is a good example: the TV is centered in the shiplap field, the mantel shelf is positioned at the right height below it, and the built-ins on either side frame the whole composition.

-Fireplace built-in with raised hearth and wainscoting in Nassau County by Creatively Done Homes Improvements
+Fireplace built-in with raised hearth and wainscoting in Nassau County by Creatively Done Homes Improvements Inc.

 The Difference Between Furniture-Grade Millwork and Everything Else